To create a sustainable workplace

 How does lighting affect us?

-Light has a much greater impact on our health and well-being than previously thought.
-With the good lighting, you can easily raise the well-being, energy- and concentration level among employees and reduce common problems such as headaches, tired eyes and back pain.
+Light has a much more significant impact on our health and well-being than previously thought.
+With good lighting, you can easily raise employees' well-being, energy- and concentration level and reduce common problems such as headaches, tired eyes, and back pain.
 Not too many years ago, a new light-sensitive nerve cell was discovered in our eye that drives our internal clock and helps us maintain a good circadian rhythm.
-This reacts to light and in turn regulates the production of the sleep hormone melatonin and the hormone cortisol which makes us alert.
+This reacts to light and in turn, regulates the production of the sleep hormone melatonin and the hormone cortisol which makes us alert.
 Originally, this is adapted to a life outdoors and the path of the sun, not to sit indoors in front of a computer.
-In other words, for this internal clock to work in the best possible way, the indoor lighting should mimic the sun's light so that we can feel as good as possible and be able to feel alert, alert and motivated all day.
+In other words, for this internal clock to work in the best possible way, indoor lighting should mimic the sun's light so that we can feel as good as possible and be able to feel alert, alert, and motivated all day.

-- Tensions and pain in neck and back
+- Tensions and pain in the neck and back

 Let the sensors control the lighting for you to switch on, turn off and dim the light as needed.
 At the same time as you create a more pleasant light level in the room, you save money by only having it lit when you need it.Read more